 Sydney, NSW, Bachelor of Combined Law

 I am honoured to be included as a Pinnacle Foundation Scholar in 2012, as this support will undoubtedly aid my navigation of what I anticipate being a precarious year.
-A reminder that my ambitions are attainable, I believe the effects of this scholarship will also reverberate within the LGBT+ community through the assertion of my aspirations.
+A reminder that my ambitions are attainable, I believe the effects of this scholarship will also reverberate within the LGBTIQ+ community through the assertion of my aspirations.

 Melbourne, VIC, studying a Bachelor of Social Sciences (Youth Work)